Olyno/skript-website-public/tutorials/custom_commands.md

 command /test &#60;player> &#60;number> &#60;text>:
 </pre>

 You may also want to make an argument optional.
 That way the user doesn't have to type it in if they don't want or need that argument for the command.
 For example, if you made a command that teleported you to spawn 1, spawn 2, or spawn 3, and the user just wanted to type in /spawn to get them to spawn 1.
 Rather than making them type /spawn 1 you can just make it optional, and default to 1.
 Here's an example of what I'm talking about

 <pre class="skript-code">command /spawn [&#60;number=1>]:</pre>

 The [ and ] around the argument make it optional (the user doesn't have to type it in) and then we also give it a default value so that we know what to do if the user doesn't type it in.
-Also know that if you use an optional text argument, that the default value should be in "
+Also know that if you use an optional text argument, that the default value should be in quotes (")

 <pre class="skript-code">command /test [&#60;text="Example">]:</pre>

 This first line of defining a command ends with a : Because of that (and because it acts as our event) all subsequent lines need to be indented.
 The next few lines are all about the options that our command will have.
 Things like a description, permission, and usage message.

 <pre class="skript-code">
 command /test: